 Yesterday, at CES, Acer announced a brand new, improved model.
-Just like the previous model, the Chromebook 11 N7 C731 also has an ugly name, but the Chromebook itself is seriously sporting some improvements that drops some jaws.
+Just like the previous model, the Chromebook 11 N7 C731 also has an ugly name, but the Chromebook itself is seriously sporting some improvements that drop some jaws.
 For starters, the laptop can withstand up to a whopping 132 pounds of pure brute force.
 For the record, a typical laptop can barely withstand over 25 pounds of force applied to the frame.

 It’s also advertised to resist hinge damage and wear, as well as resist case damage too.
 Assuming it’ll be used by students- their target demographic, students should well appreciate it.
 Moving from class to class means constantly flipping the lid open and closing it, as well as dropping it on a desk or having it jump around in a closed (or open) backpack with other study materials (or pointy lab blades or pens).

 Most laptops don’t have a problem with the case getting damaged in a way other than cosmetic issues, but the hinge is where laptops can wear and tear.
-Having a reinforced hinge may not be a bad idea after all, seeing as how the hinge is what’s constantly being worked.
+Having a reinforced hinge may not be a bad idea, after all, seeing as how the hinge is what’s constantly being worked.
 A durable laptop isn’t anything new, but Acer’s promising something beyond traditional rugged laptops.